Les Mignons: The Duel of the Mignons

 On 26 April 1578, Jacques de Lévis, comte de Caylus, one of Henry's favorites, insulted Charles de Balsac, baron de Dunes, who responded by challenging de Caylus to a duel.
-The following morning Caylus, with seconds Maugiron and Livarot (of the party of the King), met with Balsac, bringing seconds Ribérac and Schomberg (of the party of the Henry, Duke of Guise) at the horse market near the Bastille, in Paris.
-The resultant fight was compared by Brantôme to a reenactment of the battle of the Horatii and the Curiatii.
+The following morning Caylus, with his seconds Maugiron and Livarot (of the party of the King), met Balsac, who had brought seconds Ribérac and Schomberg (of the party of Henry, Duke of Guise), at the horse market near the Bastille in Paris.
+The resultant fight was compared by Brantôme to a reenactment of the destructive mythological battle of the Horatii and the Curiatii.

 In the melee, seconds Maugiron and Schomberg were killed, Ribérac died of wounds the following noon, and Livarot was wounded in the face and convalesced in a hospital for six weeks.
-Caylus sustained as many as 19 wounds and conceded the duel to de Balsac, but died of his injuries a month later.
+Caylus sustained as many as 19 wounds and conceded the duel to Balsac, but died of his injuries a month later.
 Only Balsac got off with a mere scratch on his arm.